 Perhaps the take-away is that passionate prose is effective and worthy of admiration, even when you don’t share the underlying opinions.

 Lamott attempts to justify her two abortions (though she might not read it that way), yet still pens these beautiful words about Jacob’s Ladder, “… in the junction between heaven and earth, between the quick and the dead and the not yet born, the invisible beings here to help, moving to and fro, coming to help others move to and fro.”

 About her non-aborted child she writes, “I thought about him every few minutes during my pregnancy, talked to him, imagined our conversations as he grew, and lived for his arrival.”

 Good and evil are more universal than many believe.
-Anne Lamott and I would agree on most everything – until we discussed how to proceed on the fix.
+Anne Lamott and I would agree on most everything.

 In one less than half-hearted attempt to create change, Lamott writes about those,